 Critics have used concept of the gaze to theorize photographic interactions, arguing that photographic subjects lack power, which is invested in those holding the camera, framing and fixing the images.
 The theory of the gaze inadvertently places photographers in assumed positions of domination in the field: as the all-seeing and all-powerful actors in the interaction.
-Writ globally, this emphasis on photographic exploitation and objectification has been understood in political terms as the colonising and dominating gaze of the West towards the global South.
-It suggests that the fact of being poor and disadvantaged automatically makes one unaware of the camera and the potential impact of images: a very much out-dated notion particularly given the ubiquity of mobile technologies.
+Writ globally, this emphasis on photographic exploitation and objectification has been understood in political terms as the colonizing and dominating gaze of the West toward the global South.
+It suggests that being poor and disadvantaged automatically makes one unaware of the camera and the potential impact of images: a very much outdated notion, particularly given the ubiquity of mobile technologies.
 It also suggests a lack of awareness of non-Western photographic histories.

 Photographers justify their roles as “bearing witness.”
 Unlike theorists, working photographers believe in referential accuracy and neutrality; these have become convictions of principle in the work of professional photographers and are associated with the genres of documentary and photojournalism by audiences.

-An ambiguity surrounds the photographic image: on the one hand there is a belief in its potential to foster social change; on the other, there is a belief in its capacity for exploitation.
-In the humanitarian context, this has resulted in a polarized and narrow framing of photography according to the binaries of true/false, positive/negative, ethical/unethical divide without consideration to the more complex issues involved in photographic practice.
+An ambiguity surrounds the photographic image: on the one hand, there is a belief in its potential to foster social change; on the other, there is a belief in its capacity for exploitation.
+In the humanitarian context, this has resulted in a polarized and narrow framing of photography according to the binaries of the true/false, positive/negative, ethical/unethical divide without consideration of the more complex issues involved in photographic practice.

-In order to avoid, or counteract, accusations that NGOs and their photographer were engaging in exploitative practices, NGOs began adopting institutional guidelines to regulate ethical image making and ensure the protection of subjects.
-Regulatory codes are generally based on the values of dignity, authenticity and solidarity, which are intended to guide practice and production, including the content and sourcing of images.
+To avoid, or counteract, accusations that NGOs and their photographer were engaging in exploitative practices, NGOs began adopting institutional guidelines to regulate ethical image making and ensure the protection of subjects.
+Regulatory codes are generally based on the values of dignity, authenticity, and solidarity, which are intended to guide practice and production, including the content and sourcing of images.

-As concerns image content, NGO codes emphasize the need to adopt more positive and dignified representations of subjects in their communications work; however this has not eliminated the demands to communicate “need” in order to provoke audience response.
+Concerning image content, NGO codes emphasize the need to adopt more positive and dignified representations of subjects in their communications work; however this has not eliminated the demands to communicate “need” in order to provoke audience response.
 This remains a persistent tension: how to depict need without infringing on ethical principles.
 As the Regional Communications Director of World Vision explained:

-“Showing people as helpless would not be appropriate simply because you are trying to convey the power they do have.
-However in certain cases, depending on the advocacy message, maybe on the issue of the children on the street or begging… the ability to show the problem images can potentially be quite powerful.
+Showing people as helpless would not be appropriate simply because you are trying to convey the power they do have.
+However in certain cases, depending on the advocacy message, maybe on the issue of the children on the street or begging . . . the ability to show the problem images can potentially be quite powerful.
 I think people need to see the problem.
-And it’s probably always the case that ‘the problem shot’ is the most difficult shot, because when you show the problem you also show people at their most vulnerable.”
+And it’s probably always the case that “the problem shot” is the most difficult shot, because when you show the problem you also show people at their most vulnerable.

-NGO Imagery can generally be characterized as simple, direct and emotive.
+NGO Imagery can generally be characterized as simple, direct, and emotive.
 It combines two consistent components: people and activity, with subjects in the frame addressing viewers directly.
-This is exemplified in a comment by the Country Director of World Vision: “a photograph without a person is useless to me,” and his further demand for the photographer to include some form of activity, especially if the purpose of communications is to show the effectiveness of the organisational program.
+This is exemplified in a comment by the Country Director of World Vision: “a photograph without a person is useless to me,” and his further demand for the photographer to include some form of activity, especially if the purpose of communication is to show the effectiveness of the organizational program.
 Content guidelines are sensitive to levels of audience tolerance and ban the use of dead bodies or subjects in sexually suggestive poses.
 Such content directives are relatively straightforward.
-However, other ethical issues which relate to the sourcing of images– such as accompanying text, informed consent, image manipulation and identity protection – are more complex to assess.
+However, other ethical issues that relate to the sourcing of images– such as accompanying text, informed consent, image manipulation, and identity protection – are more complex to assess.